Foreign Competition and the Durability of U.S. Firm Investments

 Economics Letters, Vol. 173, p.
 73-77, Dec.
 2018.

-ABSTRACT: We study how the international spread of democracy shaped the comparative advantage of countries.
+Abstract: We study how the international spread of democracy shaped the comparative advantage of countries.
 Using data on the "Third Wave of Democratization" between 1976 and 2000 we find that democratizing countries shifted their exports towards more contract intensive goods that require a larger portion of relationship-specic inputs.
 This shift is observed on the intensive margin (volumes of industry-level exports) as well as the extensive margin of trade (number of goods a country exports).
 Using an instrumental variable strategy based on democracy waves, alternative proxy variables and subsamples suggests that the effects of democratization on trade specialization are causal.

-Top Inequality and the Global Division of Labor
+Human Capitalists and the Global Division of Labor

 - Organizational Economics Undergraduate Economics, University of Mannheim